omz13/kirby3-xmlsitemap/README.md

 #### via `config.php`

-In your site's `site/config/config.php` the following entries under the key `omz13.xmlsitemap` can be used:
+In your site's `site/config/config.php` the following entries prefixed with `omz13.xmlsitemap.` can be used:

 - `disable` : a boolean which, if true, to disable the xmlsitemap functionality (c.f. `xmlsitemap` in _via `site.txt`_).
+- `cacheTTL` : the number of minutes that the xml-sitemap should be cached before being regenerated; if explicitly set to zero, the cache is disabled.
+If not specified a default of 10 minutes is assumed.
 - `debugqueryvalue` : a string to be as the value for the query parameter `debug` to return the xml-sitemap with debugging information (as comment nodes within the xml stream).
 The global kirby `debug` configuration must also be true for this to work.
 The url must be to `/sitemap.xml?debug=debugqueryvalue` and not `/sitemap?debug=_debugqueryvalue_` (i.e. the `.xls` part is important).
 Be aware that the debugging information will show, if applicable, details of any pages that have been excluded (so if you are using this in production and you don't want things to leak, set `debugqueryvalue` to something random).
 Furthermore, the site debug flag needs to be set too (i.e. the `debug` flag in `site/config.php`).
-- `disableImages` : a boolean which, if true, disables including data for images related to pages included in the xml-sitemap.
 - `includeUnlistedWhenSlugIs` : an array of slugnames whose pages are to be included if their status is unlisted.
 - `excludePageWhenTemplateIs` : an array of templates names whose pages are to be excluded from the xml-sitemap.
 - `excludePageWhenSlugIs` : an array of slug names whose pages are to be excluded from the xml-sitemap.
 - `excludeChildrenWhenTemplateIs` : an array of templates names whose children are to be ignored (but pages associated with the template is to be included); this is used for one-pagers (where the principal page will be included and all the 'virtual' children ignored).
+- `disableImages` : a boolean which, if true, disables including data for images related to pages included in the xml-sitemap.

 For example, for the [Kirby Starter Kit](https://github.com/k-next/starterkit), the following would be applicable: